Pg. 1 of 4

 pg.
 2 of 4

 So, what is 'whatever'?
 (J) The above shows precisely why ‘it’ can’t have any natural qualities, otherwise, ‘it’ would extend rather than solve the regress dependency problem.
 (K) So, ‘whatever’ can’t have any material, or events, or series, (L) but minimally must be completely independent, enormously powerful, and able to organize that power to begin nature.
-(M) As such, unlike the series of regressively dependent events that is nature, there is nothing about ‘whatever’ which could or needs to begin in order for ‘it’ to exist.
+(M) As such, nature's constraints do not/cannot apply to 'whatever', so, unlike the series of regressively dependent events that is nature, there is nothing about ‘whatever’ which could or needs to begin in order for ‘it’ to exist.
 (N) So, unlike nature, the only way this necessary ‘whatever’ could exist is to have always existed.

 Now, some people deny all that because it smacks of God, even though they can't refute it or provide equally sound or better explanations.
-They don't like the idea of a God who as creator and owner of nature/the cosmos has the right and the power to intervene in 'His' creation and/or say and judge how we live (much like ingrate ants and termites in your home don't 'like' you judging them, or understand why you do it, or the suffering that results).
-Nevertheless, such a God (unlike naturalism, polytheism pantheism, etc.) has all of 'whatever's' necessary qualities, and thus logically and uniquely solves nature's problem.
+They hate the idea of a God who as creator and owner of nature/the cosmos has the right and the power to intervene in 'His' creation and say and judge how we live (much like ingrate ants and termites in your home don't respect you and 'hate' you judging them.
+All they want is to be who they are and eat your stuff.
+That's why, when they go too far, you kill them, even though they don't understand why you do it, or the suffering that results).
+Nevertheless, such a God (unlike naturalism, polytheism pantheism, etc.) has all of 'whatever's' necessary qualities, and thus logically and uniquely solves nature's dependency problem.

 How is that possible?
 If you are looking for naturalistic explanations you are missing the point. (see end note vi)